persiyanov/persiyanov.github.io/_posts/2018-07-06-gsoc-midreport.md

 # Plan for the last month

-For the last month there is a lot of word to deliver my feature to **develop-branch ready stage**.
+For the last month there is a lot of work to deliver my feature to **develop-branch ready stage**.

 See you in the next blogpost!
 Feel free to reach me via telegram `@persiyanov` or email `dmitry at persiyanov dot gmail dot com`.